[ ../ ]

 Don’t forget to take a look at the official README.dev before doing anything.

-If you want functions and package reference, you may take a look to this post
+If you want functions and packages reference, you may take a look to this post

 Filesystem